apocaliss92/scrypted-advanced-notifier/README.md

 ## Notifier mixin
 - `Snapshot scale`: scale up/down the snapshot of a camera.
 If 1 will use the originated on camera and will improve performances
 - `Texts`: override of the plugin level texts

-## What's next
-* Add boundary box on detected object (really struggling :D)
-* Add more test suits to emulate a detection on specific conditions